 If your child is mildly dehydrated, this may be treated by giving them rehydration drinks.
-Your doctor or nurse will advise about how to make up the drinks and about how much to give.
+Read the instructions carefully for advice about how to make up the drinks and about how much to give.
 The amount can depend on the age and the weight of your child.
 If you are breast-feeding, you should continue with this during this time.
 It is important that your child is rehydrated before they have any solid food.

 Sometimes a child may need to be admitted to hospital for treatment if they are dehydrated.
 Treatment in hospital usually involves giving rehydration solution via a special tube called a nasogastric tube.
 This tube passes through your child's nose, down their throat and directly into their stomach.
 An alternative treatment is with fluids given directly into a vein (intravenous fluids).

 Eat as normally as possible once any dehydration has been treated

 Correcting any dehydration is the first priority.
 However, if your child is not dehydrated (most cases), or once any dehydration has been corrected then encourage your child to have their normal diet.
 Do not starve a child with gastroenteritis.
 This used to be advised but is now known to be wrong.
 So:

 - Breast-fed babies should continue to be breast-fed if they will take it.
 This will usually be in addition to extra rehydration drinks (described above).

 - Bottle-fed babies should be fed with their normal full-strength feeds if they will take them.
 Again, this will usually be in addition to extra rehydration drinks (described above).

 - Older children - offer them some food every now and then.
 However, if he or she does not want to eat, that is fine.
 Drinks are the most important and food can wait until their appetite returns.